TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Experiment ran on a 2017 MacBook Pro (3.1GHz quad‑core i7, 16GB RAM) without GPU acceleration.

 ### Analysis
+- Scaling factor is removed from BTFP cost history for analysis in order to get a clear understanding of the BTFP itself over time.
+#### Metric Normalization
+For comparison across metrics with different scales, the normalization used is specific to each metric:
+- HE: No normalization necessary because it's already limited to [0,1] by definition.
+- HFD: Since, for fractional Brownian motion with specific HE, HFD=2−HE => HFD∈[1,2] for 1D (Wanliss, Wanliss; 2022), one is subtracted from each feature's raw value and then max value normalization is used after this since there are some observed raw values slightly above 2.
+- LZC: Theoretical maximum normalization is used, which calculates the maximum as the sequence length divided by the log of (the sequence length) in base (number of unique symbols).
+- DE: Theoretical maximum normalization is used, which simply divides by the log of the number of unique symbols in the discretized signal.
 #### Quantization Methods
-- When extending a discrete metric to cover continuous data (LZC and DE), multiple quantization methods are used to improve conclusion robustness.
+When extending a discrete metric to cover continuous data (LZC and DE), multiple quantization methods are used to improve conclusion robustness.
 Specifically, the included methods are:
   - [Equal Bin-Width](./analysis.py#L80): Partitions each feature's range into equal‑width bins based on a fixed symbol count (here, 1/10 of the sequence length) then turn each state into a symbol via equal-base mixed-radix encoding.
 Fails to adapt to skewed or multimodal distributions.